juliokozarewicz/vale3_time_series/README.md

 Results of the pig iron prediction model: https://github.com/juliokozarewicz/pig_iron

+>This is not a buy or sell recommendation, it is just a study and should not be considered when making an investment decision!

 ## Pig iron
 The vast majority of pig iron is produced and consumed within integrated steel mill complexes.
 In this context the term “pig iron” is something of a misnomer: within integrated steel mills, blast furnace iron is transferred directly to the steel plant in liquid form, better known as "hot metal" or "blast furnace iron."